 - How many teams are/will be working on the project?
 Micro frontends can solve some of the issues in big teams.

 - Does the particular technology provide what your project needs?

 Making smart frontend technology decisions: Balancing innovation with reliability

 While using the newest, most trending technology means that you gain access to more efficient problem-solving solutions, it's not a sustainable solution for the long run.
 More often than not, a proven track record of working, successful projects is a much better indicator of future implementation success than fleeting popularity.

-Observe the market, experiment, and try new things, but remember that you always have to make a decision based on the needs and problems that you have to solve in your project.
+Observe the market, experiment, and try new things, but remember that you always have to make a decision based on the needs and problems that you have to solve in your frontend project.
 Think about the requirements, and then analyze available technologies and how they can help you.